Joint Research on New Treatments for Tuberculosis and Malaria That Afflict People in Developing Countries

 Creating innovation

-In 2019, 10 million incidences of tuberculosis were observed with 1.4 million deaths (figure includes 0.208 million people infected with HIV), and more than 200 million incidences of malaria were observed with 409,000 deaths.
-Both tuberculosis and malaria have led to serious social problems and innovative drugs to treat these diseases are eagerly desperately needed.
+In 2021, more than 247 million incidences of malaria were observed with 619,000 deaths.
+Malaria has led to serious social problems and innovative drugs to treat this disease is eagerly desperately needed.

-Astellas is pursuing collaborative research to discover new drugs for the treatment of tuberculosis and malaria, which, together with HIV, form the so-called "Big Three" infectious diseases that have ravaged developing world populations.
+Astellas is pursuing collaborative research to discover new drugs for the treatment of Malaria form the so-called "Big Three" infectious diseases that have ravaged developing world populations.

-The research programs below are funded by the Global Health Innovative Technology Fund (“GHIT Fund”).
-Program results are published on the GHIT Fund’s website.
+The research program below is funded by the Global Health Innovative Technology Fund (“GHIT Fund”).
+Program result is published on the GHIT Fund’s website.

 Exploration of Antimalarial Drugs